NeuroJSON/jdata/JData_specification.md

 2. a structure,
 3. an array

-Combining with the `JD_GetName`, one can also see if the element is a named one or indexed one.
+Combining with the `JD_GetName`, one can also query if the element is a named one or indexed one.

 Additionally, JData-compliant library must provide the below interface to obtain the count of the childrens for each data item.
 A leaflet, an empty structure or an empty array should return